KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 $ignoreWarnings = $true
 ```

+## Help!
+If you find a bug or need help, please open an [issue](https://github.com/KeithRichardLee/Tanzu-GenAI-Platform-installer/issues)

+PR's most welcome too!

 ## Pre-checks
 Below are the pre-checks the script performs...

-- OM CLI exists
+- Files
   - Tanzu Operations Manager OVA exists
   - Tanzu PLatform for Cloud Foundry tile exists
   - VMware Tanzu Postgres tile exists
   - VMware Tanzu GenAi tile exists
   - VMware Tanzu Healthwatch tile exists
   - VMware Tanzu Healthwatch Exporter tile exists
   - VMware Tanzu Hub tile exists

+- Network
   - Network gateway can be reached
   - vCenter can be reached
   - DNS server can be reached
   - NTP server can be reached
   - NTP server responds to a NTP query
   - Reserved range in valid format
   - Enough free IP addresses available
   - IP addresses are available
   - Tanzu Operations Manager IP is in reserved range
   - GoRouter is not in the reserved range
   - Tanzu Operations Manager IP is available
   - GoRouter IP is available
   - Tanzu Operations Manager DNS entry is valid
   - Apps domain wildcard DNS entry is valid
   - System domain wildcard DNS entry is valid
   - Apps domain resolves to GoRouter IP
   - System domain resolves to GoRouter IP
   - Connectivity to Ollama.com
   - User provided cert and key exists
   - User provided cert is valid

+- vSphere
   - vCenter credentials are valid
   - vCenter user has required vSphere API permissions
   - Datacenter object is valid
   - Resource pool object is valid
   - Datacenter object is valid
   - Portgroup object is valid
   - Enough CPU resources available
   - Enough memory resources available
   - Enough storage available

+- Platform
   - Tanzu Operations Manager is not already installed
   - BOSH Director is not already installed
   - Tanzu Platform for Cloud Foundry is not already installed
   - VMware Tanzu Postgres is not already installed
   - VMware Tanzu GenAI is not already installed
   - VMware Tanzu Healthwatch is not already installed
   - VMware Tanzu Healthwatch Exporter is not already installed
+  - Tanzu Platform license key is in valid format

+- Other
+  - OM CLI is installed
   - PowerCLI module is installed
   - ssh-keygen is installed
-- Tanzu Platform license key is in valid format

 ## Validation
 The script was validated against the following versions...